yuhan1li/AttnEdgeMiner/README.md

   --lr 0.01 \
   --epochs 200
 ```
-Use the --help argument to see all available input parameters and their descriptions.
+Use the python run_node2vec.py --help argument to see all available input parameters and their descriptions.

 ### 3️⃣ Training Graph Attention + DGI (Python)